hpenne/smallrand/readme.md

 FAQ
 ---

+* Where does the seed come from?
+    - The seed is read from /dev/random on Linux-like platform, and comes from the `getrandom` crate for others.
+* Why is there no CSPRNG?
+    - First, don't implement crypto yourself.
+If you think that is a good idea, then you probably don't know the subject well enough.
+    - If you have reached the level where you are competent enough to know you should not and have then gone beyond that, then you probably will want implement the CSPRNG yourself.
+* How fast is this compared to `rand` or `fastrand`
 * Why would I choose this over `rand`?
     - `rand` is very large and difficult to audit.
 It's dependencies (as of 0.9) include `zerocopy`, which contains a huge amount of